PatrickBJ/weather-test/README.md

 - Remove cells from the grid as the user types on the search bar
 - Added some animations
 - Added toasts to save settings and weather api error
-- Added toasts to save settings and weather api error
 - Added loading mode with '?' icon

 ## Icons weather logic

 - One day mode
-  - If weather is night: Purple color (Night is if the time of now is not betwin sunrise and sunset)
+  - If weather is night: Purple color (Night is if the time of now is not between sunrise and sunset)
   - If weather is clear and the time of now is around 3 minutes from sunrise or sundown the icon is sunset (yellow)
   - If weather is clear and the time of now is around 15 minutes from sunrise the icon is sunrise (yellow)
   - If weather is clear and the time of now is around 15 minutes from sundown the icon is sundown (yellow)